mobilejazz/Motis/README.md

 Whenever you specify a property type as a `NSDate`, Motis will attempt to convert the received JSON value in to a date.

-1. If the JSON value is a number, Motis will create the date considering that the number is the number of seconds elapsed since 1979-1-1.
+1. If the JSON value is a number or an string containing a number, Motis will create the date considering that the number is the number of seconds elapsed since 1979-1-1.
 2. If the JSON value is a string, Motis will use the `NSDateFormatter` returned by the method `+mts_validationDateFormatter`.
-This date formatter uses the format "2011-08-23 10:52:00".
-If you want to use another format, override the method and return a customzied date formatter.
+Motis does not implement any defautl date formatter (therefore, this method return nil by default).
+It is your responsibility to provide a default date formatter.

 However, if you have multiple formats for different keys, you will have to validate your dates using manual validation (see below).